 A complimentary campsite in the host’s assigned campground, including electric, water, sewage and at some locations a landline telephone service is provided.
 Although the electrical service is adequate, it does not allow for the simultaneous operation of two air conditioners, washer and dryer, microwave, coffee pot, etc. Wi-fi connection is not available, but 3G and 4G capable devices work most of the time.

-Free use of laundry room at Elk Creek housing area is available and each host will have lockable mail box.
+Free use of laundry room at Elk Creek housing area is available.

 Meeting new people, discovering and exploring the western slope of the Rocky Mountains.